geoberle/signalfx-prometheus-exporter/README.md

 SignalFX Prometheus exporter can be used to bring Splunk Observability Cloud data into existing Prometheus environments, allowing common dashboarding and alerting rules to be applied.

 ## Configuration
-SignalFX Prometheus exporter is configured via a configuration file and command-line flags.
+SignalFX Prometheus exporter is configured via a [configuration file](docs/configuration.md) and commandline flags.

 The configuration file declares how data is read from SignalFX and how it is processed into scrapable Prometheus metrics.